Economy of Indonesia: Manufacturing

-Indonesia's manufacturing sector has historically played a key role in the country's economic development and now contributes to 20 percent of GDP.
+Indonesia's manufacturing sector has historically played a key role in the country's economic development and now contributes to 20 per cent of GDP.

 The government has ambitious plans to propel the country into the top ten biggest economies in the world by 2030, with manufacturing at the heart of this goal.
 The main areas of production include textiles and garments, food and beverages (F&B), electronics, automotive, and chemicals, with the majority of manufacturers in this sector consisting of micro, small, or medium-sized enterprises.
-The sector has posted a consistent four percent growth year-on-year since 2016 and registered 147 trillion rupiah (US$8.9 billion) in investments from January to September 2019.
+The sector has posted a consistent four per cent growth year-on-year since 2016 and registered 147 trillion rupiah (US$8.9 billion) in investments from January to September 2019.